es2681/group_project/README.md

 5. Github Pages to store our Website.
 6. JavaScript and HTML to display the charts.
 7. TensorFlow for machine learning.

+## Dashboard Blueprint

+- Tools
+    - HTML, CSS, and JavaScript for the whole dashboard
+    - GeoJSON, D3, MapBox, and Leaflet for the mapping elements
+    - D3 for 2 different dropdown menus
+    - Plotly for the charts

+- Interactive Elements
+    - 2 dropdown menus using D3 will be included in order to choose the school and the year.
+A series of charts will appear according the user's choice.